CAREGIVER – PERMISSION TO SHARE YOUR STORY

 For years I never considered that the label “Caregiver“ belonged to me.
-It seemed too formal, too restrictive, too important for what I did to help my chronically ill mum.
+It seemed too formal, too restrictive, and too important for what I did to help my chronically ill mum.

 Hugs and housework and understanding.

 Surely those didn’t deserve such a label?

 Yet when my younger sister was diagnosed with a brain tumor and I spent every other day at the hospital, I cared for her in many physical ways from feeding to advocating for her with the pain team.
 Yet I still didn’t feel this label belonged to me.

 But I also felt I needed the help that a label brings.
 Without a label I did not have the words to share my story.

 So I created a word.
 I called myself a Watcher and then I began to wonder if there were other Watchers out there.

 Do you know someone who is struggling with a physical or mental illness?
 Have you ever stood by someone and felt utterly helpless?
 Do they have problems that you cannot take away, and health concerns you cannot fix?

 If so, you are a Watcher.
-You are most likely also a Caregiver.
+And you are most likely also a Caregiver.

 You wince as your loved one winces, and cry as they cry.
 You rejoice as they rejoice, but you cannot even walk a mile in their shoes.

 We are the healthy ones.
 We have the world at our fingertips and often share none of their bodily restraints.
 Our burden is different.
 We walk beside them and try to communicate their ups and their downs to the people around us.
 Often we fail, because sometimes there are simply no words.